dmoisset/battleship-dojo/README.md

     'E': 4,
 }
 ```

+Note that the example code in this project has comments (the lines that start with a `#` mark).
+You don't need to type them down if you like, but they should help
+you understand the example code.
+Also, if you do type them and take the code if you, it will be easier to remember what each
+piece of the program does.
+If you thing something is interesting or that you learned something new, you can also add your own comments to remind you of that!

 ## Placing battleships on the board

 Now let's make it possible to add 5 battleships to the empty board.
 Add this code to the bottom of your program: